decencyokobia/100-days-of-code-log/README.md

 <li>Icons in the tech stack looked repetitive, so I scrapped them in favor of a more subtle, animated approach.</li>
 </ul>

 **Goals:**

+My immediate goal is to finish building and polishing the entire website — homepage, about, blog, and contact pages — and launch it.
+Once live, I’ll begin the journey of blogging regularly, learning in public, and building more projects while documenting every step.